iDoc1/Music-Genre-Neural-Network/README.md

 ## Final Results

 ### Test Set Accuracy
 As mentioned previously, the highest performing model achieved 80.8% accuracy on the test dataset.
-This model used the deep0 architecture with a learning rate of 0.005, 20 epochs, and HE normal weight initialization.IardYtre1!
+This model used the deep0 architecture with a learning rate of 0.005, 20 epochs, and HE normal weight initialization.

 ### Confusion Matrix
 The classes for the confusion matrix are listed here: